Strangeon Ergostars: Equation of state

 The entire thermodynamic behavior of the strangeon matter is uniquely determined by two free parameters.
 The first is the normalized potential depth, $\tilde{\epsilon}$ (in MeV), which primarily controls the stiffness of the EOS, a larger $\tilde{\epsilon}$ corresponds to stronger short-range repulsion and thus a stiffer EOS.
 The second parameter is the surface baryon number density, $n_{\text{sur}}$ (in fm$^{-3}$), which sets the saturation density of the self-bound matter.
 A lower value of $n_{\text{sur}}$ also contributes to a stiffer EOS.

-An important feature of this EOS, inherited from its Lennard-Jones potential, is that the adiabatic speed of sound, defined as $c_s^2 = dP/d\rho$, can exceed the speed of light at high densities.
+An important feature of this EOS, inherited from its non-relativistic form of Lennard–Jones potential, is that the so-called adiabatic speed of sound, defined as $c_s^2 = dP/d\rho$, can exceed the speed of light at high densities.
 This seemingly acausal behavior is a known characteristic of models employing classical, action-at-a-distance potentials \cite{Bludman1968, Caporaso1979}.
-Following the established arguments \cite{Caporaso1979, Lai2009}, it is crucial to distinguish this adiabatic sound speed from the true physical signal propagation speed.
-The value of $c_s$ is derived from the static equilibrium relation and should be interpreted as a measure of the matter's local stiffness.
-A true physical signal, however, is a dynamic disturbance whose velocity depends on the underlying field theory mediating the interaction.
-The apparent superluminal nature of $c_s$ in this phenomenological model is a consequence of the idealized, instantaneous interaction assumed in the potential.
-Therefore, in this work, we treat $c_s$ not as a signal velocity, but purely as a quantitative measure of the EOS stiffness, with the fundamental causality of the underlying strong interaction assumed to be preserved.
+Following the established arguments \cite{Caporaso1979, Lai2009}, it is important to distinguish this adiabatic sound speed from the true physical signal propagation speed.
+The quantity $c_s$ is derived from the static equilibrium relation of the EOS and should therefore be interpreted as a measurement of the stiffness of the matter rather than the propagation speed of a physical disturbance.

+In phenomenological models based on classical interaction potentials, such as the Lennard-Jones-type interaction adopted here, the interparticle forces are effectively treated as instantaneous.
+As discussed by Bludman and Ruderman~\cite{Bludman1968} and Caporaso and Breche~\cite{Caporaso1979}, this approximation leads to a thermodynamic derivative $dP/d\rho$ that formally exceeds $c^2$.
+However, this does not imply a violation of relativistic causality.
+More importantly, for the specific case of strangeon matter, Lu \emph{et al.}~\cite{Lu2018} have explicitly calculated the actual physical signal speed by analyzing the time-domain impulse response in a discrete lattice model with retarding interactions.
+They rigorously demonstrated that the true signal propagation speed $c_{\rm signal}$ is bounded by